We’ve been exploring what to do with challenging behavior on the blog during the past few weeks.

 “How about you eat [name their favorite healthy snack] while I feed the baby?”

 Whatever strategy you choose, sometimes it’s helpful to write it down so both of you have a clear understanding of the new idea.
 With a 3-year-old, draw out the new solution with stick figures or symbols, so your child can still “read” it.

 After a period of time–maybe 1-3 days–come back and talk about how this strategy is working (or not working) for you and your child.
 The solution may or may not work the first time.

 Remember, the goal is to be working together.

-Certainly, it’s okay to set a limit like “I’m not willing for you to leave your toys out in the shared areas of the house.”
-It’s important to demonstrate healthy boundaries and to set limits with your children.
+Certainly, it’s okay to say, “I’m not willing for you to hit me or the baby.
+That hurts.”
+It’s important to demonstrate healthy boundaries and to set limits with our children.